bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 .. figure:: _static/RegularModuleDataflow2.png
   :scale: 80 %

 The TaskEngine of a regular module receives data from T-streams.
-It deserializes the flow of bytes to TStreamsEnvelope[T] (where [T] is a type of messages in the envelope) which is then put to the StreamingExecutor.
+It deserializes the flow of bytes to TStreamsEnvelope[T] (where [T] is a type of messages in the envelope) which is then passed to the StreamingExecutor.

 The StreamingExecutor processes the received data and sends them to the TaskEngine as a result data.